 New enrollees to the waiver will be assigned the prospective individual budget amount that is generated by the algorithm.
 In the case of these participants, the SIS will be administered during the waiver enrollment process and the prospective individual budget amount will be determined by applying the algorithm to the SIS results.
 In the case of current waiver participants, the SIS will be administered in advance of the scheduled development of the ISP during the waiver transition period if the SIS has not been previously administered.
-If the participant believes that the SIS has not been accurately administered and is not an accurate reflection of his or her needs, the participant of the amount of the prospective individual budget amount prior to ISP development.
+If the participant believes that the SIS has not been accurately administered and is not an accurate reflection of his or her needs, the participant may request a review of the SIS.
+In all cases, the support coordinator informs the participant of the amount of the prospective individual budget amount prior to ISP development.
 In addition, the support coordinator informs the participant of his or her rights to a Fair Hearing as specified in Appendix F-1.